passwordless-lib/fido2-net-lib/README.md

 # fido2-net-lib
 A proof of Concept implementation library + demo for fido2 and WebAuthn using .NET (Work in progress)

+To run the demo: Start Fido2Demo (SSL, expected url https://localhost:44329) and open https://localhost:44329/index.html in the browser.

 If you want to have a look at the code, the most interesting is these files for now: